isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-01-post-malay-muslim-weddings-keeping-up-with-the-times.md

 *Pantun* are also rarely exchanged today.
 Instead, to appease the bride’s side and avoid having to perform additional tasks, the groom would offer money to the bride’s party so that he would be allowed to take his place by his bride on the dais.

 Once the groom is seated on the dais, family members and guests take turns to go up and congratulate the couple and to have their photos taken with them.
-The bersanding ceremony ends with the bride and groom having their first meal together as husband and wife, known as the makan berdamai.
-In the past, the couple would retreat to the bridal room to have their meal, accompanied by their pengapit.
-Today, the bride and groom are seated at a special dining table set up near the dais so that they can mingle and interact with their guests.21
+The *bersanding* ceremony ends with the bride and groom having their first meal together as husband and wife, known as the *makan berdamai*.
+In the past, the couple would retreat to the bridal room to have their meal, accompanied by their *pengapit*.
+Today, the bride and groom are seated at a special dining table set up near the dais so that they can mingle and interact with their guests.[^21]

-The last leg of the ceremony is known as bertandang and takes place at the groom’s residence.
-In the past, this would be held a week after the wedding feast.
-Bertandang, also known as majlis sambut menantu (welcoming the bride/in-laws), is when the groom brings his new bride back to his kampong to be introduced to the rest of his family members and other village residents.
-A second and smaller bersanding ceremony would be conducted at the groom’s residence.22
+The last leg of the ceremony is known as *bertandang* and takes place at the groom’s residence.
+In the past, this would be held a week after the wedding feast. *Bertandang*, also known as *majlis sambut menantu* (welcoming the bride/in-laws), is when the groom brings his new bride back to his kampong to be introduced to the rest of his family members and other village residents.
+A second and smaller *bersanding* ceremony would be conducted at the groom’s residence.[^22]

-Today, however, the bertandang ceremony usually takes place on the same day as walimah and bersanding.
-After lunch, a wardrobe change and photos with guests, the newlyweds depart for the groom’s home.23
+Today, however, the *bertandang* ceremony usually takes place on the same day as *walimah* and *bersanding*.
+After lunch, a wardrobe change and photos with guests, the newlyweds depart for the groom’s home.[^23]

-Back when Malays largely lived in kampongs, weddings typically spanned a week, from the nikah to the bertandang ceremonies.
+Back when Malays largely lived in kampongs, weddings typically spanned a week, from the *nikah* to the *bertandang* ceremonies.
 These days, couples are more likely to prioritise convenience, simplicity and practicality over tradition.
-Many choose to have the nikah, walimah and bersanding ceremonies on the same day instead of having the solemnisation performed the day before the wedding feast.
-Some couples even forego the bertandang ceremony altogether.
+Many choose to have the *nikah*, *walimah* and *bersanding* ceremonies on the same day instead of having the solemnisation performed the day before the wedding feast.
+Some couples even forego the *bertandang* ceremony altogether.
 As Malay dance pioneer and Cultural Medallion recipient Som Said has noted:

 “Kalau kita nak cakap pasal masa kini, yang tinggal cuma pernikahan dan bersanding.
 Ringkas kerana mengikut tuntutan masa… Banyak yang dah takde.
-Banyak yang dihilangkan, bukan hanya dalam majlisnya tapi dalam peradaban, peralatan, persiapan semua… yang tak perlu tu sudah dikikis.”24
+Banyak yang dihilangkan, bukan hanya dalam majlisnya tapi dalam peradaban, peralatan, persiapan semua… yang tak perlu tu sudah dikikis.”[^24]

-(Translation: If we want to talk about the present, what is left is just the nikah and bersanding ceremonies.
+(Translation: If we want to talk about the present, what is left is just the *nikah* and *bersanding* ceremonies.
 Simple and practical due to time constraints… A lot have been done away with.
 Many aspects of the Malay traditions have been removed, not only in the ceremony but also in traditions, equipment, preparation… those that are not necessary are no longer practised.)

-Berinai Ceremonies
+#### Berinai Ceremonies
-A tradition that used to be a major part of Malay weddings, but is rarely observed in Singapore today, is the berinai comprising three ceremonies: berinai curi (curi means “steal” in Malay), berinai kechil (small henna ceremony) and berinai besar (big henna ceremony).
-The traditional tepung tawar (blessing ritual) was the central element in all three berinai ceremonies.
+A tradition that used to be a major part of Malay weddings, but is rarely observed in Singapore today, is the *berinai* comprising three ceremonies: *berinai curi* (curi means “steal” in Malay), *berinai kechil* (small henna ceremony) and *berinai besar* (big henna ceremony).
+The traditional *tepung tawar* (blessing ritual) was the central element in all three *berinai* ceremonies.

-The berinai curi and berinai kechil ceremonies would take place before the solemnisation.25 Berinai curi was organised for the bride and involved her female relatives and close female friends.
-During this ceremony, the bridal party would perform the tepung tawar for the bride before applying henna on her hands and feet.
-It is traditionally held without the knowledge and consent of the groom’s side, hence the name berinai curi, and usually takes place two days before the nikah, in the evening.26
+The *berinai curi* and *berinai kechil* ceremonies would take place before the solemnisation.[^25] *Berinai curi* was organised for the bride and involved her female relatives and close female friends.
+During this ceremony, the bridal party would perform the *tepung tawar* for the bride before applying henna on her hands and feet.
+It is traditionally held without the knowledge and consent of the groom’s side, hence the name *berinai curi*, and usually takes place two days before the *nikah*, in the evening.[^26]

-The berinai kechil ceremony is held the next evening, involving both the bride and groom.
-The couple undergo tepung tawar separately, with the groom going first, followed by the bride.27
+The *berinai kechil* ceremony is held the next evening, involving both the bride and groom.
+The couple undergo *tepung tawar* separately, with the groom going first, followed by the bride.[^27]
-The berinai besar ceremony, on the other hand, would be held right after the solemnisation, usually at the bride’s home.
-It comprised the tepung tawar and included a photography session, during which the bride might have up to 20 changes of outfits.28
+The *berinai besar* ceremony, on the other hand, would be held right after the solemnisation, usually at the bride’s home.
+It comprised the *tepung tawar* and included a photography session, during which the bride might have up to 20 changes of outfits.[^28]

-However, all three berinai ceremonies are rarely conducted today, partly due to the costs and time involved.
-The berinai curi and the berinai kecil fell out of favour first, by the 1980s, only the berinai besar was commonly performed.29 This last ceremony, too, eventually disappeared by around the early 2000s.30
+However, all three *berinai* ceremonies are rarely conducted today, partly due to the costs and time involved.
+The *berinai curi* and the *berinai kecil* fell out of favour first, by the 1980s, only the *berinai besar* was commonly performed.[^29] This last ceremony, too, eventually disappeared by around the early 2000s.[^30]

-Stricter Adherence to Islam
+#### Stricter Adherence to Islam
 One of the key drivers of change has been a greater understanding and awareness of Islamic obligations.
-Rituals that are deemed haram, or forbidden under Islam, have been jettisoned.
-An example of this is the almost complete disappearance of the tepung tawar blessing ceremony because of its purported Hindu origins.
+Rituals that are deemed *haram*, or forbidden under Islam, have been jettisoned.
+An example of this is the almost complete disappearance of the *tepung tawar* blessing ceremony because of its purported Hindu origins.

-During tepung tawar, the person officiating the blessing first sprinkles rose water and yellow rice on the newlyweds and then dots henna as well as rice flour mixed with water on their palms.
+During *tepung tawar*, the person officiating the blessing first sprinkles rose water and yellow rice on the newlyweds and then dots henna as well as rice flour mixed with water on their palms.
 A groomsman or bridesmaid wipes away the henna, while the person offering the blessing ends the ceremony by lightly touching an egg to the noses of the couple.
-During the berinai besar ceremony, the officiator would be presented with a flower from the pulut pahar (a floral bouquet made of yellow glutinous rice, flowers and hard boiled eggs) as a token of appreciation.31
+During the *berinai besar* ceremony, the officiator would be presented with a flower from the *pulut pahar* (a floral bouquet made of yellow glutinous rice, flowers and hard boiled eggs) as a token of appreciation.[^31]

-Today, the tepung tawar ritual is rarely practised.
-If it does take place at all, it happens during the bersanding ceremony and is officiated by the elders in attendance, including the parents of the bride and groom.
+Today, the *tepung tawar* ritual is rarely practised.
+If it does take place at all, it happens during the *bersanding* ceremony and is officiated by the elders in attendance, including the parents of the bride and groom.

-The potong andam (a beautifying ritual ceremony involving the bride-to-be and the mak andam), is another ritual that is no longer carried out today because it is perceived as non-Islamic.
+The *potong andam* (a beautifying ritual ceremony involving the bride-to-be and the *mak andam*), is another ritual that is no longer carried out today because it is perceived as non-Islamic.
 The purpose of this ceremony is to beautify the bride by cutting or shaving the fine hairs on her face and body.

-During this process, the mak andam would recite mantras while removing the hair.
-A second part of the ceremony involves the mak andam observing how the cut hairs fall and using that to determine if the bride is a virgin.
-Due to the spiritual but non-Islamic nature of this ceremony, it is no longer conducted.32
+During this process, the *mak andam* would recite mantras while removing the hair.
+A second part of the ceremony involves the *mak andam* observing how the cut hairs fall and using that to determine if the bride is a virgin.
+Due to the spiritual but non-Islamic nature of this ceremony, it is no longer conducted.[^32]

-The aforementioned Javanese kuda kepang dance, which used to be a popular form of entertainment at weddings, also fell out of favour for the same reason.
+The aforementioned Javanese *kuda kepang* dance, which used to be a popular form of entertainment at weddings, also fell out of favour for the same reason.

 In Singapore, the dance was commonly performed at Malay weddings in the 1970s and early 80s.
 Dancers would enter into a trance and perform feats like peeling coconut husks using their teeth, chewing or eating glass, and drinking buckets of water.
-However, in 1979, Majlis Agama Islam Singapura (Islamic Religious Council of Singapore) advised that the trance elements of kuda kepang contravened the tenets of Islam and urged Muslims to avoid such performances.33 As a result, the practice has died out.
+However, in 1979, Majlis Agama Islam Singapura (Islamic Religious Council of Singapore) advised that the trance elements of *kuda kepang* contravened the tenets of Islam and urged Muslims to avoid such performances.[^33] As a result, the practice has died out.

-Not Just Singapore
+#### Not Just Singapore
 Many of the changes that Malay wedding customs have undergone in Singapore are replicated in cities like Kuala Lumpur.
-The makeshift tents in front of houses for the wedding feast (itself an adaptation from the communal space in a kampong) and the gotong royong spirit in preparing for the wedding ceremony and reception have given way to catered events at banquet halls or hotel ballrooms.
+The makeshift tents in front of houses for the wedding feast (itself an adaptation from the communal space in a kampong) and the *gotong royong* spirit in preparing for the wedding ceremony and reception have given way to catered events at banquet halls or hotel ballrooms.
 Elaborate and time-consuming ceremonies have also been simplified.
-And, like bridal couples in Singapore, Malaysian couples are also opting for themed weddings with wedding planners helping to organise their big do, although the tepung tawar ritual is still practised in Malaysia.34
+And, like bridal couples in Singapore, Malaysian couples are also opting for themed weddings with wedding planners helping to organise their big do, although the *tepung tawar* ritual is still practised in Malaysia.[^34]

 Inevitably, customs and traditions will evolve in response to social and economic changes.
 As new norms and new expectations develop, Malay wedding customs will also evolve in tandem.

 <div style="background-color: white;">
 <br/>